The Doctors' Association UK

-The Doctors’ Association UK (DAUK) is a professional association for doctors in the United Kingdom.
-The association was formed by junior doctors led by Dr Samantha Batt-Rawden in January 2018 in response to the Bawa-Garba case.
+The Doctors' Association UK (DAUK) is a professional association for doctors in the United Kingdom.
+The association was formed by junior doctors led by Samantha Batt-Rawden in January 2018 in response to the Bawa-Garba case.

 DAUK is a non-profit organisation which advocates for the medical profession and the wider NHS.
 The association has led several campaigns which have received widespread media attention.

 Learn Not Blame

 Although the Learn Not Blame started gathering momentum in January 2018 due to the High Court judgment in the case of Hadiza Bawa-Garba, the campaign was formally launched by DAUK in the House of Commons in November 2018.
 The launch was attended by the Health Secretary Matt Hancock.

-DAUK was formed in January 2018 in response to the General Medical Council’s (GMC) actions in the Bawa-Garba case.
+DAUK was formed in January 2018 in response to the General Medical Council's (GMC) actions in the Bawa-Garba case.
 In February 2018 DAUK wrote to the GMC Chief Executive Charlie Massey criticising their action in the case in a letter signed by over 4500 doctors.
 The group subsequently supported Hadiza Bawa-Garba's appeal against the GMC which was successful in July 2018.
 DAUK provided a media presence around the appeal and argued for a just culture in the NHS.

 Following the appeal DAUK called for a public investigation into the GMC's actions.
 This was backed by over 1200 doctors and MP Philippa Whitford.
 An inquiry was granted by the Health Select Committee into patient safety and gross negligence manslaughter in October 2018 for which DAUK gave written evidence.
 DAUK continued to be critical of the GMC in particular their continued appeals of verdicts given by the independent Medical Practitioners Tribunal Service (MPTS) allowing the GMC to take doctors to court to have them erased by the medical register.
 DAUK called on the Health Secretary Matt Hancock to intervene.
 The group subsequently gave evidence to the Williams review into gross negligence manslaughter and their recommendation that the GMC be stripped of their power to appeal MPTS verdicts was upheld.

 DAUK has continued to campaign for a just culture in healthcare giving evidence to the GMC commissioned independent review of gross negligence manslaughter and culpable homicide.